ISBATHubCommunity/backend/README.md

 # Scripts

-`npm start` which will start the server without automatic reload `npm run dev` which start the server using nodemon and automatic reload `npm run watch` this will also run using nodemon and automatic reload `npm run lint` this will run eslint to catch any error and enforce style rules `npm run test` this will run jest for testing if our code is doing what is expected to do.
+`npm start` which will start the server without automatic reload<br>
+`npm run dev` which start the server using nodemon and automatic reload<br>
+`npm run watch` this will also run using nodemon and automatic reload<br>
+`npm run lint` this will run eslint to catch any error and enforce <br>style rules `npm run test` this will run jest for testing if our code is doing<br> what is expected to do.

 # Database Setup